Swendude/JS-functions/index.md

 ## Closing & Deep dive

 That concludes this introduction to functions.
 A great place to find more information on functions are the MDN web docs (from Mozilla, the company that maintains firefox).
 Their [guide on function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Functions) is a well written document that covers all there is to functions.
-It's a good idea to get good at reading documentation like this, it will be a helpfull skill if you ever need to learn a novel topic.
+It's a good idea to get good at reading documentation like this, it will be a helpful skill if you ever need to learn a novel topic.

 If your hunger for functions has not been satiated yet, here are some topic I suggest studying:

-- The function ```Array.reduce()``` is a very powerfull higher order function - [MDN link](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce)
+- The function ```Array.reduce()``` is a very useful higher order function - [MDN link](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce)
 - Generators are special function that can be used to 'pause' computations until you need a new value - [MDN link](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Generator)
 - Recursive functions are crazy functions that call themselves.
 They can be used to calculate infinite lists and drawings of trees - [Wikipedia](https://en.wikipedia.org/wiki/Recursion_(computer_science))